oddbird/oddsite/content/2019/06/17/refactrtech.rst

 in her talk, "Mentoring the way to diversity and inclusion".
-It was a call-to-action for companies to make cultural shifts in how they hire, onboard and mold upcoming talent; talent that perhaps have less-than-conventional paths to get where they are—and how mentoring junior engineers and bolstering D&I efforts work hand-in-hand.
+It was a call-to-action for companies to make cultural shifts in how they hire, onboard and mold upcoming talent; talent that perhaps have less-than-conventional paths to get where they are – and how mentoring junior engineers and bolstering D&I efforts work hand-in-hand.

 .. _Alexandra Millatmal: https://twitter.com/halfghaninne?lang=en